UniversalDependencies/docs/_axm/feat/Case.md

 ### <a name="Acc">`Acc`</a>: accusative

 The accusative case is most frequently used for direct objects of transitive verbs.
-Singular nouns in accusative have the same form with the nominative but they are usually combined with the proclitic particle _զ/z_.
+Singular nouns in accusative have the same form as the nominative but they are usually combined with the proclitic particle _զ/z_.
-Plural nouns ending with the plural prticle _ք_/_k'_ have distinct nominative and accusative forms because of the plural ending, which becomes _ս_/_s_.
+Plural nouns ending with the plural suffix _ք_/_k'_ have distinct nominative and accusative forms because of the plural suffix, which becomes _ս_/_s_.

 #### Examples